-Bathsheba, beautiful, intelligent, but was she a schemer or a victim?
+Bathsheba, beautiful, intelligent.
+Clever schemer or victim?

 Solomon, son of Bathsheba and David